newtheatre/website/_content/edfringe-2020.md

 ---
 # How to Get Involved

-We take two shows up to the Edinburgh Fringe Festival who take turns to perform in our allocated slot each evening (5:20pm - 6:20pm).
-We are performing in [TheSpace venue: Perth Theatre.](https://www.thespaceuk.com/venue-specifications/thespace-on-north-bridge-perth/ "TheSpace venue: Perth Theatre")
+We take two shows up to the Edinburgh Fringe Festival who take turns to perform in our allocated slot each evening (2pm - 3pm).
+We are performing in TheSpace venue: Perth Theatre from the 12th - 28th August.

-> The festival is currently planning to go ahead as usual and thus this is our approach too.

 ## Proposals

-> **Deadline for Proposals: 28th April 2021**
+> **Deadline for Proposals: 6th March 2022**

-With the ever changing nature of government restrictions and COVID-19 itself, we cannot guarantee that things will go ahead as planned. **By proposing you are accepting this risk.** We guarantee that you will not be negatively impacted in any financial capacity.
-It is unclear which restrictions we may need to follow during a real life performance. **Currently the most likely option is an outside performance.** The venue director will advise us on the safest way to perform and we will need to make the necessary adjustments.
-We ask for **flexibility and adaptability** in all proposing teams.
-We want the chosen shows to have the best chance at going ahead regardless of changing restrictions.

 If you have any questions please get in touch with {% include committee.html role="external" format="inline" %}